luolluol/docs.influxdata.com/content/chronograf/v1.5/guides/live_leaderboard.md

 ### Defining the Kapacitor task

-What does a leaderboard need to do?
+What does our leaderboard need to do?

 1. Get the most recent score per player per game.
 2. Calculate the top X player scores per game.